-4.2.2.
-Selecting publications
+4.2.2 Selecting Publications

 In relation to the search scope, we decided to look for the keywords in the paper title for pragmatic reasons.
 In this case, we note that even while searching the title, the relevant publications were returned.
 One way to verify that relevant publications have not been left out is to check if the systematic search returns publications found by previously non-systematic searches.
-We verify that the publications found by the non-systematic search presented in (Campos et al., 2018), which propose structured resources suited for the representation of the water quality domain, were returned by the systematic search.
+We verify that the publications found by the non-systematic search presented in [37], which propose structured resources suited for the representation of the water quality domain, were returned by the systematic search.
 Thus, the search scope was configured in the Google Scholar.
-Besides that, the option to search only publications written in English was checked in the Google Scholar to meet the inclusion criteria PICO2.
-The systematic search was performed on the June 21st, 2019.
-The publications returned were analyzed and selected by applying PICO1 and PECO1.
+Besides that, the option to search only publications written in English was checked in the Google Scholar to meet the inclusion criteria PIC02.
+The systematic search was performed on the June 21th, 2019.
+The publications returned were analyzed and selected by applying PIC01 and PEC01.
 In total, 64 publications were obtained.
 After applying the inclusion and exclusion criteria, 18 were selected.
-Publication data can be found in the "Publications Selection" table of the dataset (Campos et al., 2020) provided with this work.
+Publication data can be found in the "Publications Selection" table of the dataset [38] provided with this work.

-4.2.3.
-Identifying structured resources
+4.2.3 Identifying Structured Resources

 The structured resources extracted from selected publications were analyzed and selected by applying SRIC01 and SREC01.
 In total, 57 structured resources were obtained.
 After applying the inclusion and exclusion criteria, 44 were selected.
-Structured resource data can be found in the "Structured Resources Identification" table of the dataset (Campos et al., 2020).
+Structured resource data can be found in the "Structured Resources Identification" table of the dataset [38].

-4.2.4.
-Applying snowballing
+4.2.4 Applying Snowballing

 The application of Snowballing on the reference lists and citations of the selected publications resulted in 479 new publications.
 After applying the publications inclusion and exclusion criteria to them, 67 were selected.
-For better organization, new publications were listed in the new tables "Reference Lists Selection" and "Citations Selection" (with the same structure as the "Publications Selection" table) of the dataset (Campos et al., 2020).
+For better organization, new publications were listed in the new tables "Reference Lists Selection" and "Citations Selection" (with the same structure as the "Publications Selection" table) of the dataset [38].

 The analysis of the new publications resulted in 34 new structured resources.
 After applying the structured resources inclusion and exclusion criteria to them, 25 were selected.
 In addition, the application of Snowballing on the resources reused by the 60 selected structured resources resulted in 22 new structured resources.
 After applying the inclusion and exclusion criteria to them, 6 were selected.
-All structured resources were identified in "Structured Resources Identification" table of the dataset (Campos et al., 2020).
+All structured resources were identified in "Structured Resources Identification" table of the dataset [38].